 How To Use A Tampon With A Built-In Applicator?

-Before you teach your daughter exactly how to use a tampon, ask her to face the mirror to make the process easy for her.
+Before you teach your daughter exactly how to use a tampon during her menstruation, ask her to face the mirror to make the process easy for her.
 Seeing herself in the mirror will give her a better idea of her anatomy and she will be able to place the tampon better.
-Your daughter has to insert the tampon in her vagina, which may be a little uncomfortable and scary for her at first.
+Your daughter has to insert the tampon in the introitus, which may be a little uncomfortable and scary for her at first.
 Make sure you help her calm down first and then help her with it.
 Here is a step by step guide to help on how to teach a teenage girl to use a tampon:

 - Make sure your daughter is standing or sitting in a comfortable position.
 Your daughter may find it easy to use a tampon the first time if she places a leg on the edge of the tub or the toilet seat.
 Another position that your daughter may find comfortable is squatting down.